Andrey-Ul/template-public-repository/README.md

-# template-repository
+# template-public-repository
-Template repository for all the my projects
+Template repository for all the my public projects